In this how to improve in anything article you’ll learn how to lean into the learning to let your brain help you get better at everything!

 Just like any other skill I’ve learned - I need to practice, practice and practice some more, until the new Pilates movements become ingrained in my brain and began to feel natural to me.
 I didn’t have to run away because I felt unsure and insecure, I just needed to Lean Into The Learning.

 I went back to my graceful Pilates

-here and there, but sometimes I feel and look a little
+here and there, but sometimes I actually felt and looked a little

-graceful.
-I feel stronger in my core, my posture is improving (I feel
+graceful!
+I noticed that I was stronger in my core, my posture improved (I felt

-taller, really!) and I've gotten very comfortable with some of the
+taller, really!) and I actually became very comfortable with some of the

 What about you?
 Do you want or need to improve a skill or ability in your personal or professional life, but feel awkward?
 Do you just want to just quit sometimes?

-Arthur Boorman was a disabled veteran of the Gulf War for 15 years.
+Here's a little of the backstory: Arthur Boorman was a disabled veteran of the Gulf War for 15 years.
 He was told by his doctors that he would never be able to walk on his own, ever again.
 He stumbled upon an article about Yoga and decided to give it a try.
-This is a wonderful real-life example of the Exponential Growth Principle.